 Integrated login is an optional feature that enables AppDNA users to be logged into AppDNA automatically using their Windows user account credentials.
 This means that the login screen is by-passed and users do not need to enter their user name and password.
-This requires the AppDNA user account to be configured as follows:

 Users who have integrated login accounts can turn off automatic login – for example, if they temporarily need to login with an administrator account to perform an admin task.
 To do this, clear the Enable Auto Integrated Login check box in Login settings.

-Note: You cannot log on to the AppDNA web client using an integrated login account.
+You cannot log on to the AppDNA web client using an integrated login account.

 Integrated login FAQ